Activity 5C: Reflect

 Working with Polar Bears International and Senator Jeff Merkley, the Oregon Zoo developed a plan to raise awareness about the threat to polar bears in the refuge, and an action strategy to put a stop to it.

 Each team member offered an important element that when combined, helped paint a complete picture of the issue and reached a broader community.
-PBI developed the science, Sen. Merkley was driving policy action and the Oregon Zoo had access to an audience of millions and facilitated the public engagement.
+PBI developed the science, Sen. Merkley was driving policy action and the Oregon Zoo had access to vast community of polar bear and wildlife fans eager to engage.

 Call to action: The Bureau of Land Management asked the public to comment on the proposed lease.
 Our goal was to drive as many comments in opposition as possible to their comment portal, via a webform on the Oregon Zoo website, in order to stop the lease.

 Ultimately, strong opposition to the plan forced the delay and cancellation of the drilling lease.
-This was thanks to a much broader, national effort that joined forces at the right moment to raise the alarm and speak with a unified voice.
-The PBI–Senator Merkley–Oregon Zoo effort played an important role, reaching tens of thousands of people across the US and generated more than a thousand comments.
+This was thanks to a broader, national effort that joined forces at the right moment to raise the alarm and speak with a unified voice.
+The PBI - Senator Merkley - Oregon Zoo effort played an important role, reaching tens of thousands of people across the US and generated more than a thousand comments.

 ANWR continues to face threats, but this campaign demonstrated that collective advocacy can have a direct, immediate impact on the survival of polar bears and advance climate action.

 This campaign focused on online audiences.
-If you were a guest-facing animal care professional at the Oregon Zoo, how would you have integrated the campaign goals into your work?
+If you were guest-facing education staff at the Oregon Zoo, how would you have integrated the campaign goals into your work?

 Photo: Tim Auer / Polar Bears International